 On a Low FODMAP Diet?
 Well don’t sweat it!
 We’re here to provide you with a selection of Low FODMAP products for you to choose from!

-A Low FODMAP Diet is an elimination eating plan, designed to help those with Irritable Bowel Syndrome (IBS) and/or Small intestinal Bacterial Overgrowth (SIBO).
-It is intended to be a shorterm, temporary diet plan to assist those with IBS and SIBO discover which foods are troublesome and should be avoided long term, in order to reduce symptoms and improve one’s quality of life.
+A Low FODMAP Diet is an elimination eating plan!
+It’s designed to help those with Irritable Bowel Syndrome (IBS) and/or Small Intestinal Bacterial Overgrowth (SIBO).
+It’s intended to be a short term and temporary diet plan!
+The Low FODMAP diet is to assist those with IBS and SIBO, discover which foods are troublesome and should be avoided long term.
+This is done to reduce symptoms and improve your quality of life!

-FODMAPS are a group of sugars that are found naturally in many foods and additives, that are not fully absorbed or digested in our intestines and may cause intestinal distress for those with IBS and SIBO.
+FODMAPS are a group of sugars that are found naturally in many foods and additives, that are not fully absorbed or digested in our intestines.
+This could lead to intestinal distress for those with IBS and SIBO!

 Oligosaccharides Fructans and Galacto-Oligosaccharides are found in foods such as wheat, grains and alliums.

 Disaccharides Lactose is a sugar found in milk and dairy products.

 Monosaccharides Fructose are found in many fruits and some vegetables.
 They also occur in plant derived foods.

 Polyols, Sorbitol and Mannitol are artificial sweeteners, often found in diet or sugar-free food and beverages.